georgelam155/cunyopenmusic/basicNotation.md

-## Standard 1: Fundamentals of Pitch and Rhythm

 ### 1.1 Notes

 In musical notation, a note indicates a pitch and rhythmic value.
 A note consists of a *notehead* (either empty or filled in), and optionally can include a *stem*, *beam*, *dot*, or *flag*.